Frequently Asked Questions

 Will I be Hospitalised?

 The hospitalisation of a patient is dependent on post-surgery conditions.
-Commonly allowed to go home after the procedure if there are no complications.
+Most people who have a BBL are allowed to go home after the procedure if there are no complications.

 Will I scar?